chilammps/Ovito/doc/python/index.rst

 OVITO Scripting Reference
 **********************************

 This manual describes OVITO's scripting interface.
+You can access this manual from the Help menu in OVITO's main window.

 Introduction:
 -----------------